bryana

 Push button on wrist band to wind new yarn onto spool and turn potentiometer (dial) to change speed

-Button on wrist band will change motor direction and potentiometer will adjust the motor’s speed
+The button on wrist band will change motor direction and potentiometer will adjust the motor’s speed

 Final Prototype